 In some cases where resolution of a violation is relatively simple, the code investigator may post an administrative citation rather than sending a first contact letter.
 Administrative citations come with a $100 fine for a first offence, per code section violated.
 If the violation is not rectified within a reasonable amount of time, further citations may be posted daily until the violation has been resolved.
 A second citation is a $200 fine, and every citation thereafter carries a $500 fine.
-For example, in the case of a vacation rental without a permit an initial citation may grant 10 days in which to cancel reservations, remove the advertising of the unit, and make an application for a permit.
-If the unit is still being rented after 10 days, further citations may be posted daily.

 The Abatement Process

 Code Compliance has access to a limited amount of funds available for the abatement of properties where compliance efforts have been exhausted.
 These cases typically involve dangerous buildings and neglected properties.
 Once the nuisance has been abated, the cost of that action will be attached to the property tax bill for cost recovery.